samturner/INFO3220-assignment-1/README.md

 	* **WindowWidth** `int` - The width of the window.

-* If any of these fields are missing, they are set to a default value.
+* If any of these fields are missing, they are set to a default value, as specified in the constructor.

 ## Marking Criteria